elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 }
 ```

-Notice that you still need to call `AddElmahIo` in order to correctly register middleware dependencies.
+Notice that you still need to call `AddElmahIo` to correctly register middleware dependencies.

 Finally, call the `UseElmahIo`-method (as you would do with config in C# too):